How to Charge RV Battery From the Vehicle

 Better Treatment, Better Lifetime

-Always ensure you adhere to the charging timeframes and avoid both undercharging and overcharging.
+Always adhere to the charging timeframes and avoid undercharging and overcharging.
 Charging the batteries in a rather hurried situation leads to the damaged battery.
 A digital voltmeter works great for monitoring the battery output.
-Be alert about putting batteries to charge as soon as they reach 40% of available charge consequently charging after draining completely damages the battery.
-A proper charging should ideally complete in 72 hours approximately.
-And charging a single day only allows some fraction of stored power.
+Be alert about charging batteries as soon as they reach 40% of available charge; consequently, draining completely damages the battery.
+A proper charging should ideally be completed in approximately 72 hours.
+Charging a single day only allows some fraction of stored power.
 Hot temperatures are also a certain factor in impacting battery life.
 The drying water level of the battery cell may be maintained when needed, use only distilled water.
-It should help keep your battery performing well but avoid overdoing and ensuring the battery compartment stays dry.
+It should help keep your battery performing well, avoid overdoing, and ensure the battery compartment stays dry.